franzzfher/peek/README.md

 *How we defined key metrics vs. how we might define them differently in other contexts.*

 * **Active Customer:** Defined as a user who placed **at least one completed order** (`status='Complete'` and `returned_at IS NULL`) within the reporting period.
     * *Alternative Definition:* In a non-transactional app or environment, we could define Active based on **engagement** (e.g., "Logged in within last 30 days") rather than just purchases.
-This captures users who are evaluating the product but haven't converted yet.
+This captures users who are evaluating the product but have not converted yet.

 * **Churned Customer:** Defined using a **3-Month Calendar Window** (Task C).
 A user active in Month $M$ is "churned" if they place **zero** orders in months $M+1, M+2, \text{and } M+3$.
     * *Alternative Definition:* A **Rolling 90-Day Window** (e.g., churned if `days_since_last_order > 90`).
-This is more precise for triggering automated win-back emails but is harder to visualize on a monthly bar chart.
+This is more precise for triggering automated win-back emails but is harder to check on a monthly chart.

 * **New vs. Returning:**
     * **New:** First purchase in the current month.